Ancient Gold Coins

 website.
 Never-the-less, both attracted

-a Spink grade of “pleasing VF” (NGC got a little carried away and graded it About
+a Spink grade of “pleasing VF” (NGC got a little carried away and graded it

-Uncirculated!)
-The Ellerby coin sold for
+About Uncirculated!)
+The Ellerby coin

-moving upwards.
-Obviously there’s a
+market ever moving upwards.
+Obviously

-small premium for provenance to consider as it was very good provenance.
-This coin: no mount marks, some lustre, well
+there’s a small premium for provenance to consider as it was very good

-struck up. £3,275
+some lustre, well struck up. £3,275